joshcoast/joshcoast-wp-content/plugins/admin-site-enhancements/README.md

 * **Login ID Type**.
 Restrict login ID to username or email address only.
 * **Site Identity on Login Page**.
 Use the site icon and URL to replace the default WordPress logo with link to wordpress.org on the login page.
 * **Log In/Out Menu**.
 Enable log in, log out and dynamic log in/out menu item for addition to any menu.
 * **Last Login Column**.
 Log when users on the site last logged in and display the date and time in the users list table.
+[ASE Pro](https://www.wpase.com/rdme-to-web) makes the column sortable.
 * **Redirect After Login / Logout**.
 Set custom redirect URL for all or some user roles after login / logout.

 ### Custom Code

-* **[[Pro](https://www.wpase.com/rdme-to-web)] Code Snippets Manager**.
+* **[[ASE Pro](https://www.wpase.com/rdme-to-web)] Code Snippets Manager**.
 Conveniently add and manage CSS / SCSS, JS, HTML and PHP code snippets to modify your site's content, design, behaviour and functionalities
 * **Custom Admin CSS**.
 * **Custom Frontend CSS**.
 * **Insert &lt;head&gt;, &lt;body&gt; and &lt;footer&gt; Code**.
 Easily insert &lt;meta&gt;, &lt;link&gt;, &lt;script&gt; and &lt;style&gt; tags for tracking, analytics, etc.